SadarSSI/WSLStartService/README.md

+# WSLStartService : out of date ! see new version https://github.com/SadarSSI/WSL-WatchDog
+What's new : configuration via a yaml file and prevent last WSL bug / regression see : https://github.com/microsoft/WSL/issues/8161 enjoy !

 # WSLStartService : How to make WSL run services at Windows startup without user login
 Collection of powershell scripts to automatically start linux wsl1 or wsl2 services when starting windows